TanaseDoru/rpi5_yocto_udemy/poky/documentation/dev-manual/start.rst

 Locating Yocto Project Source Files
 ===================================

-This section shows you how to locate, fetch, unpack, patch and configure the source files you'll need to work with the Yocto Project.
+This section shows you how to locate, fetch and configure the source files you'll need to work with the Yocto Project.

 .. note::